SummerForeverCo/duck-plot/docs/configuring-charts.md

 Of note:

-- you can optionally pass in corresponding plot options for the axis
+- you can optionally pass in corresponding plot options for each visual encoding
-- we're using `color` to handle fill or stroke (`line`, `rule`, and `tick` marks use stoke, all others use fill)
+- `color` is used to handle fill or stroke: `line`, `rule`, and `tick` marks use stoke, all others use fill
 - All methods are **getter**/**setter** methods, meaning they can be used to both set and get the values.
-For example, you can use the `.x("colName")` method to set the x-axis column and the `.x()` method without any parameters to get the current axis and options.
+For example, you can use the `.x("colName")` method to set the x-axis column and the `.x()` method without any parameters to return the current axis and options.

 :::duckplot